UST-EDMM/getting-started/2020-ucc/README.md

 ## Prototype

-The prototype's source code and a description how it is used is avialable [here](https://github.com/diezfx/transformation-framework).
+The prototype's source code and a description how to use it is avialable in [another repository](https://github.com/diezfx/transformation-framework).

 ---